originalmk/originalmk/README.md

-- 👋 Hi, I’m @originalmk
+- 👋 Hi, I’m @originalmk (aka Original MK Experience)
-- 👀 I am a computer science student
+- 👀 I am an ENGINEER and... computer science student, again
-- 💞️ I’m looking to collaborate on some fun project
+- 💞️ I’m looking to collaborate on some fun project or have some fun discussions
 - 📫 How to reach me:
   - Discord: krzyzanov